-During 2019, the Board of Directors approved a voluntary employee retirement program to restructure the operations in line with its strategy.
-The Group recognised provision of BD 11.1 million for expected costs of this program during 2019, of which BD 11.0 million was utilised in 2019 and BD 0.4 million was utilized in 2020.
+During 2021, the Board of Directors of one of the Group Companies approved a voluntary employee retirement program to restructure the operations in line with its strategy.
+A provision of BD 2.1 million was recognized during the year in this regard.